 The Role of Partnership

 This is a big moment in our shared journey, and we celebrate the amazing partners who have helped us get here.
 Partnership is at the heart of the Equality Fund’s vision—and is fundamental to our ability to achieve our shared ambition.
 Our collaboration with the Canadian Women’s Foundation and the Community Foundations of Canada in developing the Principles for Feminist Philanthropy has been central to our design of this call.
 We are working closely with AWDF on grantmaking design and will continue to further develop the partnership across other areas of the initiative.
-World University Service of Canada (WUSC) has provided valuable input into financial and risk considerations.
+WUSC has provided valuable input into financial and risk considerations.
 Our philanthropy partners at PAWHR have encouraged and backed us every brave step of the way.
 These are only a few examples of how our collective effort made this happen, and we are deeply appreciative for the amazing collaboration across the Equality Fund community.

 The First Step